Molcas/OpenMolcas/doc/source/users.guide/programs/mcpdft.rst

 :kword:`FILEORB`
   This keyword allows one to set a reference wave function file to be used instead of the default, which is the :file: `JOBIPH` file; in particular, one can use an :file: `HDF5` file.
-  If the MC-PDFT is to be followed by an MPSSI calculation for a reference DMRG wave function, please also add the keyword :kword:`WJOB`.
+  If a MC-PDFT calculation is to be followed by an MPSSI calculation for a reference DMRG wave function, please also add the keyword :kword:`WJOB`.
   Example: ``FileOrb = wavefunction.h5``

   .. xmldoc:: <KEYWORD MODULE="MCPDFT" NAME="FILEORB" APPEAR="Set reference wave function file" KIND="STRING" LEVEL="BASIC">